Shuffling via sums of Jucys--Murphy Elements: Bounding the eigenvalues

 \section{Bounding the eigenvalues}

-In this section, we present a few bounds on the eigenvalues that will help us with the analysis of \eqref{l2}.
-Recall the formulas of the eigenvalues of the $k$--star transpositions given in Theorem \ref{T-EVRST} and the definitions of $T_{\lambda^{\to}}$ and $T_{\lambda^{\downarrow}}$ from Definitions \ref{rinsertion} and \ref{cinsertion}. \begin{lemma}\phantom{} For any standard Young tableau $S$ of shape $\lambda=(\lambda_1, \lambda_2, \dots, \lambda_m)$,
+In this section, we focus on the case $E=\{ n-k+1,\dots, n\}$.
+We present a few bounds on the eigenvalues that will help us with the analysis of \eqref{l2}.
+Recall the formulas of the eigenvalues of the $k$--star transpositions given in Theorem \ref{T-EVRST} and the definitions of $T_{\lambda^{\to}}$ and $T_{\lambda^{\downarrow}}$ from Definitions \ref{rinsertion} and \ref{cinsertion}. \begin{lemma}\phantom{} Let $\lambda \vdash n$ and let $S \in SYT(\lambda)$.
+We have